The Best Portable Ergonomic Split Travel Keyboards in 2025

 • Comes pre-built and useable straight out-of-the-box: While soldering your own keyboard offers infinite customisability, we’re looking for something which just works out-of-the-box.

-• Is mobile and travel friendly: It needs to easily fit into a medium sized backpack, and ideally be <500g (1.1 lbs) in weight.
-It should also be slim to avoid too much bulk.
+• Is mobile and travel friendly: It needs to be fairly slim and compact, to easily fit into a medium sized backpack, and ideally be <500g (1.1 lbs) in weight.
+Although we trend towards slim builds to avoid bulk, it still needs to be reasonably sized for a good typing experience

-• Feels right on the fingers: We’re big fans of the Lenovo/IBM ThinkPad keyboards, the Microsoft/Incase Sculpt Keyboard, and the old school IBM Model M keyboard.
+• Feels right on the fingers: We’re big fans of the Lenovo ThinkPad keyboards, the Microsoft/Incase Sculpt Keyboard (our review), and the old school IBM Model M keyboard.
 These are all examples of great keys which provide excellent tactile feel and support on your fingers.
 They are shaped using the right materials to prevent your fingers from easily slipping off, resulting in comfortable, accurate and satisfying typing.

 • Has enough key travel: Based on the Goldilocks principle, key travel needs to be just right.
 Too little, and it feels like you’re typing on a plank of wood.
 Too much, and it feels like you’re typing on a 1960s manual typewriter.
 Either extreme leads to fatigue, and pain.

-• Has a standard QWERTY layout: This will help to reduce the amount of retraining compared to other enthusiast keyboards.
+• Has a standard staggered QWERTY layout: This will help to reduce the amount of retraining compared to other enthusiast keyboards (such as those with otholinear layouts).
 We’re not big fans of key layers, which requires users to use a combination of key presses to access basic functions.
 Number row keys, a dedicated escape key, and real arrow keys, are non-negotiables.

 Nice-to-haves: